 It creates a cool “Yeahhhhhhh!” moment and they are few and far between in proposals.
 Consider what you call the button on your proposal covers.

 What they do to “soften the blow” to people who might be expecting a lower price is add a testimonial which conveniently touts the ROI of Jigowatt’s services.

 Absolute magic.
-It’s so good in-fact that we have completely stolen this business proposal idea for our proposal templates.
+It’s so good that we have completely stolen this business proposal idea for our proposal templates.
 Here’s how it looks: #SorryNotSorry

 Kevin at Blinkered does something brilliant with his proposals.
 He’s a digital strategist based near Glasgow, Scotland.

-Now only does this scream “I want the job” but it shows how ‘on the ball’ he is when it comes to winning business.
+Not only does this scream “I want the job” but it shows how ‘on the ball’ he is when it comes to winning new business.
 I wish more people adopted this approach.

-He gets his entire camera gear out in a mini-studio he’s created for himself and shoots it professionally.
+He gets his entire professional camera gear out in a mini-studio he’s created for himself and shoots it like a high-budget movie.
 This is all about using your strengths to your advantage.

 He’s the author of the book ‘Your Utterly Seductive Proposal’ and has been featured on Grant Cardone’s TV show, has done business with a who’s who of business people in the UK and has spoken at every conference worth speaking at.

 Think about it.
 It’s the first thing they see so making an amazing first impression is really important.
 He uses unsplash.com and finds an appropriate picture then uses that as the background cover.

-I was on a flight to Barcelona recently to watch the football and the amazing 6-1 win over PSG, and on the flight I wrote a new business proposal template.
+I was on a flight to Barcelona recently to watch the football game and the amazing 6-1 win over PSG, and on the flight, I wrote a new business proposal template.

-Only, I was on the plane, I had no internet so I wrote the content in Pages on my Mac which took me out of “business proposal writing” mode and more into a natural flow.
+Only, I was on the plane, and I had no internet so I wrote the content in Pages on my Mac which took me out of “business proposal writing” mode and more into a natural flow.

 It was a little story of a guy called Jamie, and Jamie oddly enough had the same goals as the imaginary prospect and it only made sense we’d share this story seeing as we helped Jamie achieve all his goals.

 Why is this effective?
 It’s different, it’s reading a success story without your “bullshit filter” on so it actually goes in your brain.
 Give this a try.

 What they’ve been used for most commonly is making a big point of the opening statement on the Introduction page.
-The trick with this is less in the design but more in the copy.
+The trick with this is less in the design and more in the copy.

 It grabs attention, forces them to take that piece of information in and sets the tone for the rest of the proposal.

-Troy Dean from at WP Elevation – they’re one of our Premium Partners, suggests in his WP Elevation Blueprint Course that you should always allow your client to upsell themselves with a few extra add-ons.
+Troy Dean from WP Elevation – they’re one of our Premium Partners, suggests in his WP Elevation Blueprint Course that you should always allow your client to upsell themselves with a few extra add-ons.

 It could be a monthly report, extra support, VIP treatment or any number of things but allowing them the chance to increase the deal size by clicking one button is a brilliant touch.